uid93122/Speakeasy/README.md

 Many thanks to:

-- **the developers of `faster-whisper`** for providing such an efficient transcription library, **NVIDIA** for their awesome **parakeet-tdt-0.6b-v2 model**, and to all contributors of the libraries I used.
+- **the developers of faster-whisper** for providing such an efficient transcription inference engine
+- **NVIDIA** for their awesome parakeet-tdt-0.6b-v2 and canary-1b-flash models
+- and to **all the contributors** of the libraries I used

-- @wgabrys88 for their [parakeet HF space demo example](https://huggingface.co/spaces/WJ88/NVIDIA-Parakeet-TDT-0.6B-v2-INT8-Real-Time-Mic-Transcription) that has been helpful!
+Also thanks to @wgabrys88 for their [parakeet HF space demo example](https://huggingface.co/spaces/WJ88/NVIDIA-Parakeet-TDT-0.6B-v2-INT8-Real-Time-Mic-Transcription) that has been helpful!

-And to finish, a special mention to @siddhpant for their useful [broo](https://github.com/siddhpant/broo) script which gave me a mic <3
+And to finish, a special mention to **@siddhpant** for their useful [broo](https://github.com/siddhpant/broo) tool, who gave me a mic <3